ResourceBundleclass for each new

 These are serious defects.

-- apostrophe characters are a problem: the MessageFormat class treats apostrophes as special characters.
-If an apostrophe appears in a pattern passed to a MessageFormat, it must be escaped, or else a nice little RuntimeException is thrown.
+RuntimeExceptionis thrown.
 If you send properties files to translators, the probabilty of errors related to apostrophes is very high.
-If a database is used instead of properties files, however, then it is possible to build a front end tool which can do the necessary validations.
+If a database is used instead of properties files, however, then it's fairly easy to build a front end tool which can do the necessary validations.
 (Building such a tool is especially attractive when it can be used with multiple projects.)

 Fortunately, text translation is not a difficult task, and